developer-ken/libUI/README.md

 ## Events
 The event system is still under development and not being released.
 The idea is to bind a event for hardware buttons, and more interruptable events in the future.
 # Dependencies
-## Ucglib
+x Ucglib
   Drawing backend for tft lcds.
-## Arduino core
+x Arduino core
   This lib is designed for stm32duino.
 It should be compatible with a generic Arduino, as long as Ucglib supports it and it have enough flash and RAM.
-## *PlatformIO
+x *PlatformIO
   Not required. this lib is developed and debugged under PlatformIO.
 Using generic Arduino IDE should not be a problem.